svetzal/webtest_ruby_docker/README.md

 The `--exit-code-from` ensures that the pipeline picks up the exit code from the tests (pass/fail) and will force the dependant browser images to shut down (normally they'd run forever).

+# Writing Tests

+Tests go in the `spec` folder, look at `google_spec.rb` to get started.

+This project was intended to be opinionated about how to configure Docker, but leave everything open to you to decide how you want to write your tests.
+Feel free to adjust the `Gemfile` to reflect your favourite Cucumber environment, and to arrange your test code in whatever manner you see fit.

 # TODO

 I'd also like to show folks how to capture test run data and publish it in different ways.
 For example, publishing a run report and screenshots to an AWS S3 bucket.